dickbalaska/povray/README.md

 This branch replaces autoconf with the qmake build system.
 It also integrates the [qtpov](http://www.buckosoft.com/qtpov) IDE and builds a single monolithic application to edit and render your POV-Ray SDL.
-Although this should run on Windows, it is currently only built and tested on Linux (Ubuntu 16, Ubuntu 18, Kubuntu 18, Mint 18.3).
+Although this should run on Windows, it is currently only built and tested on Linux (Ubuntu 16, Ubuntu 18, Kubuntu 18, Mint 18.3, Slackware 14.2).
 Debian derivitives can install [from the PPA](https://launchpad.net/~qtpovray/+archive/ubuntu/qtpovray).

     git clone https://github.com/dickbalaska/qtpovray.git